mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/examples/index.md

 ```

 ## Example of Groovy Kernel
-Open a `Groovy Notebook` and put the following sections in a different code cells.
+Open a `Groovy Notebook` and put the following sections in different code cells.

 ```groovy
 def sum = 0